Stabilizing Automorphisms of Quantum Affine Space: Introduction

 Jin~\cite{Jin} recently gave an elegant theorem describing \(\Aut_{\gr}(S_{\q}(V))\) as a semidirect product of general linear groups with a quotient of permutation groups.
-We give a short and direct proof of a slightly different description in order to classify these groups up to \(\dim V \leq 7\).
+We give a short and direct proof of a slightly different description using the Splitting Lemma.
+This characterization aids in a classification of these groups up to \(n=\dim V \leq 7\).
 We give the semidirect product structure explicitly in terms of a maximal subgroup whose orbits refine a particular partition of \([n]^2 = \{(i,j): 1 \leq i,j \leq n\}\).
 Graded automorphisms must permute blocks of $\{1, \ldots, n\}$ of the same size, where each block indexes identical rows of $\q$.
 We leverage the preservation of block size to obtain an efficient algorithm (computationally inexpensive) used in the classification.

-We use the semidirect product structure to decompose \(\Aut_{\gr}(S_\q(V))\) as a direct product of automorphism groups on skew polynomial rings with potentially fewer generators in \cref{DirectProductDecomp} (see also \cref{ConstantOffDiagonalBlocks}).
-This decomposition implies that set of groups \(\Aut_{\gr}(S_\q(V))\) for all $\q$ and $V$ is closed under direct products, see \cref{ClosedUnderDirectProducts}.
+We use the semidirect product structure to decompose \(\Aut_{\gr}(S_\q(V))\) as a direct product of quantum affine spaces of potentially lower dimension (i.e., fewer generators) in \cref{DirectProductDecomp} (see also \cref{ConstantOffDiagonalBlocks}).
+This decomposition implies that the set of groups \(\Aut_{\gr}(S_\q(V))\) for all $\q$ and $V$ is closed under direct products, see \cref{ClosedUnderDirectProducts}.
 In addition, we give the graded automorphisms of \(S_{\q \ot \q'}(V \ot V')\) formed from the Kronecker product of two quantum parameter matrices $\q$ and $\q'$ sufficiently independent in \cref{TensorProductAutos}.